EaW-Team/equestria_dev/common/factions/_documentation.md

 # Console Commands

 - *faction_initiative X* - adds X faction initiative (FI) points to current player's faction (shortcut: "fi X")

-# Faction Upgrades
-Faction_Upgrade_Id = {
-	name = the localization string key for the screen name while active. will override the group's name desc = the localization string key for the screen description while active. will override the group's desc icon = the icon that will be displayed while active. will override the group's icon upgrade_cost = the amount of faction initiative that it cost to get to this level from the previous one bonus = a numerical value to dictate the boost the country gets based on the type of upgrade }
-# Faction Upgrade Group
-Faction_Upgrade_Group_Id = {
-	name = the default localization string key for the screen name desc = the default localization string key for the screen description icon = the default icon that will be displayed upgrades = {
-		the faction upgrades within this group, this list will be sorted on their bonus }

-	display_as_percentage = (default yes) whether to show the value as a percentage or flat value in the UI

-   ### List of faction-upgrade-types, that have code support
-	upgrade_research = an upgrade that increases the faction sharing research, first one unlocks the research upgrade_intelligence = an upgrade that makes agency upgrades quicker if another faction member has unlocked the upgrade already upgrade_doctrine = makes the doctrines quicker to unlock if another member in the faction already has the upgrade }

 # Faction Member Upgrades
 Faction_Member_Upgrade_Id = {